awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 ![\[Application Load Balancer configuration - access logs\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-logs.png)

-### Example: Application Load Balancer with a secure listener and two processes<a name="environments-cfg-alb-console-example"></a>
+## Example: Application Load Balancer with a secure listener and two processes<a name="environments-cfg-alb-console-example"></a>

 In this example, your application requires end\-to\-end traffic encryption and a separate process for handling administrative requests\.

-To configure your environment's Application Load Balancer to meet these requirements, you remove the default listener, add an HTTPS listener, indicate that the default process listens to port 443 on HTTPS, and add a process and a rule for admin traffic on a different path\.
+To configure your environment's Application Load Balancer to meet these requirements, you remove the default listener, add an HTTPS listener, indicate that the default process listens to port 443 on HTTPS, and add a process and a listener rule for admin traffic on a different path\.

 **To configure the load balancer for this example**